jdziegler/SwiftAgo/README.md

-Inspired by NSDate+TimeAgo for Objective C.
+Inspired by NSDate-TimeAgo for Objective C.